miletcxl/improved_dCTIDH/scripts/new_primes/README.md

+# New Prime

+This folder contains the scripts required to create the finite field arithmetic, should you wish to add a new parameter set with a new prime number.

 ## steps required to generate files for a given prime

 1. Update the files `genFiles/autogen` and `genSteps/autogen` by adding the required information for the prime, such as: